MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Xinwei Shen, Furui Liu, Hanze Dong, Qing Lian, Zhitang Chen, Tong Zhang.
   - Key Word: Disentanglement; Generative Model.
   - <details><summary>Digest</summary> This paper proposes a Disentangled gEnerative cAusal Representation (DEAR) learning method.
 Unlike existing disentanglement methods that enforce independence of the latent variables, we consider the general case where the underlying factors of interests can be causally correlated.
 We show that previous methods with independent priors fail to disentangle causally correlated factors.
 Motivated by this finding, we propose a new disentangled learning method called DEAR that enables causal controllable generation and causal representation learning.
 The key ingredient of this new formulation is to use a structural causal model (SCM) as the prior for a bidirectional generative model.

+- The State of AI Ethics Report (June 2020). [[paper]](https://arxiv.org/abs/2006.14662)
+  - Abhishek Gupta, Camylle Lanteigne, Victoria Heath, Marianna Bergamaschi Ganapini, Erick Galinkin, Allison Cohen, Tania De Gasperis, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> Our goal is to help you navigate this ever-evolving field swiftly and allow you and your organization to make informed decisions.
+This pulse-check for the state of discourse, research, and development is geared towards researchers and practitioners alike who are making decisions on behalf of their organizations in considering the societal impacts of AI-enabled solutions.
+We cover a wide set of areas in this report spanning Agency and Responsibility, Security and Risk, Disinformation, Jobs and Labor, the Future of AI Ethics, and more.

 - Active Invariant Causal Prediction: Experiment Selection through Stability. [[paper]](https://arxiv.org/abs/2006.05690) [[code]](https://github.com/juangamella/aicp)
   - Juan L. Gamella, Christina Heinze-Deml. *NeurIPS 2020*